 About & Writers’ FAQ

 You’ve found the place where we post all, or most, of the answers concerning the editorial mission and policies of SMITH Magazine.
 For technical questions (log in problems, forgotten passwords, finding and editing your stories, etc.) please head over to the Help page.
+For updates, join our newsletter (top corner of the homepage, follow us on Twitter, or join our Facebook group.

 SMITH was founded by Larry Smith and Tim Barkow on January 6, 2006, National Smith Day.
 From day one, our mission has been to be a place for storytelling, with a focus on personal narrative.
-For more on how it all began, read Larry’s somewhat rambling launch-day birth story post.
+For more on how it all began, read Larry’s launch-day birth story post.
 To meet some of the people who make SMITH happen, check out our team page.

-Our mission
+Our Mission

-SMITH magazine celebrates the joy of storytelling.
+SMITH magazine celebrates the joy of passionate, personal storytelling.

-SMITH is a home for storytelling of all forms and kinds, with a focus on personal narrative.
-We believe everyone has a story, and everyone should have a place to tell it.
+• We believe everyone has a story, and everyone should have a place to tell it.

-Storytelling has never been easier, more democratic, and, on the good days, interesting.
-It’s an amazing time for media makers, one in which content is often bottom up rather than top down, aspirational, populist, forward thinking, and most of all, participatory.
-SMITH is both a place for professional and never-before-published writers, artists, and photographers, bound together by a passion for storytelling.
+• We think it is an amazing time for media makers, one in which content is often bottom up rather than top down, aspirational, populist, forward thinking, and most of all, participatory.

-Your stories
+Your Stories

 Stories find their way to SMITH in two ways: